Durra Handri Saputera from University of Bergen

 This study presents the result of 3D modelling induction logs in an anisotropic medium using the GPU-accelerated integral equation method.
 For a case with 105-106 unknowns, forward modelling results can be obtained within seconds up to a few minutes per location, depending on the model complexity, which is approximately an order of magnitude faster than the computation time without GPU.
 Comparison with the result from finite difference code shows a good agreement of the electromagnetic fields measured at receiver positions for a case of faulted formation with anisotropic layers.

 Durra Handri Saputera is a PhD student at the Department of Earth Science of University of Bergen.
-Currently working on the research of borehole electromagnetic modeling and inversion for logging while drilling scenario which is a part of DigiWells project.
+Currently working on the research of borehole electromagnetic modeling and inversion for logging while drilling scenario which is a part of DigiWells center.